zerodegress/RW-HPS/README.md

 1. Install JDK 11 +.
 If you don't know how to do it, check it out.
 2. Run "gradlew jar"
 3. Your jar will be in the 'build/libs' directory
 4. Run your jar to experience high performance server.
-Please note that this server does not support running in win

 ## Run